aiven/devportal/docs/platform/concepts/byoc.rst

 .. image:: /images/platform/byoc-ipsec-ingress-direct.png
    :alt: Overview architecture diagram with direct IPsec access

-Again a slight variation on a standard BYOC deployment enables Aiven to manage your services through a direct IPsec tunnel.
+A slight variation on a standard BYOC deployment enables Aiven to manage your services through a direct IPsec tunnel.
 This deployment can be beneficial if there is a desire to reduce the number of Aiven managed components.

 What's next
 -----------